 The quest for religious freedom has been a pillar of American tradition, but never think for a minute that the quest for wealth was forgotten in the New World.
-More British came to America, either because they had nothing to lose or because they had everything to lose, and they envisioned setting up their own fiefdoms - becoming lords on new lands in defiance of the Lords who already owned England.
-The Puritans were disinclined to be serfs, so the new Lords brought more slaves to work their fields.
+More British came to America, either because they had nothing to lose or because they had everything to lose.
+They envisioned setting up their own fiefdoms - becoming lords on new lands in defiance of the Lords who already owned England.
+The Puritans were disinclined to be serfs, so the new Lords bought more slaves to work their fields.

 Please don't mistake their efforts for easy usurpation - this was hard work.
 The disenfranchised Brits - concurrently with Germans, Scots-Irish, Dutch, French, Spanish, Portuguese, and others - took the New World and survived by any means necessary, burning down anything in their path.
 Writing laws and then breaking them, inch by inch.

 The British Crown gleefully aided them in exchange for taxes as hefty as those imposed in England.
 Taxation is a great way to ensure your populace doesn't become strong enough to overpower you.

-However, it was difficult to enforce taxation by boat in the 18th century, because the time it took to cross the Big Pond twice was enough time for these clever immigrants to devise ways to keep the wealth they'd accumulated - by any means necessary - in the New World.
+However, it was difficult to enforce taxation by boat in the 18th century.
+The time it took to cross the Big Pond twice was enough time for these clever immigrants to devise ways of keeping the wealth they'd accumulated - by any means necessary - in the New World.

-The Crown had written rules granting its army power to invade households, and the subjects therein were required to house, clothe, and feed the British Army.
-There was that famous party where angry colonials destroyed an entire shipment of tea - some men dressed as Natives.
+The Crown had written rules granting its army power to invade households; subjects were required to house, clothe, and feed the British Army.
+There was that famous party where angry colonials destroyed an entire shipment of tea - some dressed as Natives.

 Nobody really paid attention to what the real Natives were doing, unless some commerce could be negotiated or annexed for personal benefit.